 Back in early 2025, Cadillac Society reported that the Cadillac XT5 was not planned to see a 2026 model year.
-Then, Cadillac readjusted those plans by extending the life of the current-generation XT5 into the 2026 model year.
-Then, just last week, we reported that Cadillac was considering bringing the next-generation Cadillac XT5 – already on sale in China – to the U.S. Now, a new document appears to confirm that the model has been approved.
+The automaker then readjusted those plans by extending the life of the current-generation XT5 into the 2026 model year.
+Then, just last week, we reported that Cadillac was considering the next-generation Cadillac XT5 – already on sale in China – for the U.S. market.
+Now, a new document appears to confirm that the model has been approved.

 Although it’s considered a next-generation model, the 2027 XT5 will carry over quite a bit of hardware from the first-gen model.
 For instance, it’ll still ride on the same C1 platform, which it shares with the U.S.-market Chevrolet Blazer.
 In fact, the continuation of the XT5 is largely thanks to the migration of the Blazer’s assembly from Mexico to Tennessee.